Following Three Iterations of the Whakanui Track

 In conclusion, this circuit should not be underestimated.
 While the tracks have markers in places, there are also sections where markers are missing or difficult to follow.
 It is easy to stray from the route, especially in poor visibility.
 For that reason, this loop is best suited to people who know the area, are confident away from the main tracks, and have a good sense of direction.
 I lost the track several times and had to return to the previous marker, then try a different direction until I found the next marker.

-Despite the challenging climb, much of the landscape near the top of the hillside and along the ridge was outstanding.
+Despite the challenging climb at the beginning, much of the landscape near the top of the hillside and along the ridge was outstanding.
 The bush here is in pristine condition and provides habitat for numerous kiwi, giving the area a sense of remoteness and ecological richness.
-It has quickly become one of my favourite places.
+It has quickly become one of my favourite natural sites.